The Bracco italiano Society Established 1998

 The origins of the breed are unclear but it is believed to have been developed from the Egyptian hound and the Mollosus or Persian Mastiff.
 The white and orange is thought to originate from the Piedmont region ‘Piedmontese Pointer’ and was a lighter smaller dog thus enabling it to work more easily this mountainous region.
 The white and chestnut came from the Lombardy region ‘Lombard Pointer’ and was a heavier taller dog.
 Over time the two types were combined to create a breed of more uniform size although you will still see today dogs of a heavier and a lighter construction.

 Originally the breed was used to drive birds into nets but as hunting methods changed and with the development of guns the Bracco’s working style has adapted.
-In 1937 the Working or ‘Pastrone’ Standard was drawn up (the working standard can be read HERE), this standard describes beautifully the physical and mental working style of the Bracco.
+In 1937 the Working or ‘Pastrone’ Standard was drawn up, this standard describes beautifully the physical and mental working style of the Bracco.
 The Breed can be found behind many of today’s gundogs.

 In Italy the Bracco is held in high regard as a working gundog and today the breed enters more field trials than any other breed and is the most popular of the Italian gundogs.